jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 It is common in blues,
 and well-known as a way to add dissonance to a chord.
-The interval between the major 3&#x302; and the b7&#x302; is a tritone, and the basic shell of a dominant 7 chord.
+The interval between the major 3&#x302; and the b7&#x302; is a tritone, and the basic sound of a dominant 7 chord.

 ## (7) Locrian